saeedhamdollahi/FoodRecNet/README.md

-# FoodRecNet: A deep learning-based food recommender system utilizing a comprehensive set of food and users features
+# FoodRecNet: A comprehensively personalized Food Recommender system based on deep neural Networks

 Condition and terms to use any sources of this project (Codes, Datasets, etc.):

 1) Please cite the following paper:

-Saeed Hamdollahi Oskouei and Mahdi Hashemzadeh, "FoodRecNet: A deep learning-based food recommender system utilizing a comprehensive set of food and users features," International Journal of Human - Computer Studies, 2021, (Under review).
+Saeed Hamdollahi Oskouei and Mahdi Hashemzadeh, "FoodRecNet: A comprehensively personalized Food Recommender system based on deep neural Networks," International User Modeling and User-Adapted Interaction, 2021, (Under review).

 *The use of code and dataset is not possible until this article is published.